ComPWA/ampform-dpd/docs/index.md

 conda activate ampform-dpd
 ```

-This way of installing is also safer, because it {ref}`pins all dependencies <compwa-org:develop:Pinning dependency versions>`.
+This way of installing is also safer, because it {ref}`pins all dependencies <compwa:develop:Pinning dependency versions>`.
 Note you can also pin dependencies with `pip`, by running:

 ```shell
 python3 -m pip install -e .[dev] -c .constraints/py3.x.txt